THE ALZHEIMER’S LETTER

 My husband was a very generous man donating to many worthy causes.
 I often thought he was, perhaps, too generous.
 We know charities sell the names of donors to other charities, and it’s understandable because it is another form of funding for them.
 However, our list of good causes grew and grew as Ken expanded his donations and continued to read every lengthy request letter responding accordingly.
 We had been donating to some Alzheimer’s researchers, but our mail box began to bulge with more and more letters coming to us from every direction.

 One afternoon as he had been perusing the mail he came into where I was working and handed me a letter.
 His face was as serious as I had ever seen, and then he asked, “Is this what I have?”
 I took his letter and read it from beginning to end.
-It was thorough and left no stone unturned about the disease beginning with Dr. Alzherimer’s first brain autopsy and paper in 1906.
+It was thorough and left no stone unturned about the disease beginning with Dr. Alzherimer’s first brain autopsy followed by his first paper about the strange, unusual findings of the autopsy published in his 1906 research paper.

 INTO THE FOG